 The Skyswing hits speeds up to 150 kph.

 Skyline Rotorua is located atop Mount Ngongotaha, minutes from central Rotorua.
 Activities include luge riding, stargazing and zip lining.

 "New Zealand's most popular activity of all time has to be the luge, and I think most Kiwis have experienced it over multiple generations," says Skyline general manager Bruce Thomasen.
 "Invented here in Rotorua, it opened 31 years ago.
 Since then we have done more than 18 million."

 Gravity Park is home to Crankworx, the largest mountain biking festival in the world.
 Meanwhile, zorbing at OGO allows you to tumble downhill in a plastic ball.
 Finally, a stop at Agroventures gives even the most hardcore adrenaline junkie a fix.

 In addition to Swoop -- a super swing that hangs 40 meters above ground -- and Schweeb -- the world's only monorail raceway -- you can free fall in a wind tunnel, bungee jump from a height of 43 meters or take a speedboat tour in the "Agrojet."

 Hells Gate is one of the best-regarded spas in Rotorua.

+For amazing geothermal experiences there's Volcanic Air's scenic flights.
 The most popular fly to Whakaari (White Island) and Mount Tarawera.
 Both are of cultural as well as geological importance to the Pacific Ring of Fire.